Slothologist/ma_baseline_doa/README.md

-# esiaf_doa
+# esiaf_doa without esiaf
-A simple Direction of Arrival node for the esiaf_ros framework
+This project is just for providing a baseline for the evaluation of my masters thesis.
+You are probably better off using the real thing: https://github.com/Slothologist/esiaf_doa